Stormtrooper0006/GInfo/README.md

-# GInfo2
+# GInfo
-GInfo merupakan sebuah aplikasi Android yang dibuat dengan bahasa pemrograman JAVA.
-Aplikasi ini menyediakan informasi seputar game seperti penjelasan singkat mengenai game tersebut dan juga system requirements nya.
+GInfo is an Android app created using the JAVA programming language.
+This app provides information about games, including a brief description of the game and its system requirements.